 |Graduate Tuition and Fees (2017-2018)||$28,386*||$45,958*||$51,716*|

 Boston College's full-time and evening MBA programs are administered through the school's Carroll School of Management, which focuses on critical thinking and problem solving while preparing students to successfully adapt to change.

 This is a two-year degree program designed for students with the time to pursue academic study full-time.
-There is particular emphasis placed on intimacy and community, with students typically grouped with about 100 other students as part of a cohort.
-Students are required to choose one among a variety of specializations in areas such as corporate finance, global management, asset management and financial reporting.
+There is particular emphasis placed on intimacy and community.
+Students are required to choose one of a variety of specializations in areas such as corporate finance, global management, asset management and financial reporting.
 In addition to coursework, students may also learn through internship opportunities during their last year of the program.

 This part-time program is designed to provide professional students a flexible academic schedule for pursuing MBA training.
 Evening students choose among the same series of specializations and take the same courses required by full-time students.
 These courses may cover topics such as statistics, operations management, accounting, economics and information technology.
 In addition, evening students, as well as full-time students, are allowed to select from among a range of real-world study experiences that include study abroad electives that take place in locations around the world.

 Harvard offers an MBA degree program through its business school, which bases student instruction on the case method.
 The case method, an educational tool created by Harvard faculty in 1925, is designed to teach students business concepts and skills by immersing them in the real-world management problems of actual organizations.